RSR Japanese Pacific locomotives: Design

 824 and 850 displayed at Hua Lamphong.
 850 can be seen in the background to the left of 824.

 These locomotives were relatively similar to the earlier Mikados in principle.
 The Pacifics were standardised to the greatest extent with the Mikados, which were superheated two-cylinder locomotives.
 The large size of their superheaters resulted in hotter steam, enabling higher thermal efficiency.
 Their wide steel fireboxes were round-topped and their grates were horizontal.
 However, the tender bogies were of the plate frame contrsuction on the Pacifics instead of the "Diamond" pattern used on the Mikados, which saved weight and allowed an increased fuel and water capacity by an extra cubic metre.

-The Walschaerts valve gear on the initial batch was of the indirect pattern, and on all subsequent batches it was direct.
-Their feedwater heaters were mounted on the top of the smokebox, ahead of the chimney.